 Go on and check this by running a search for site:yoursite.com in Bing.
 You'll instantly see how many pages of your site are indexed.

-Typically, if you have no indexation problems with Google, you'll find Bing also knows about most of your pages.
+Typically, the search engines correlate: if you have no indexation problems with Google, you'll find Bing also knows about most of your pages.
 If your site is brand new though, it can take Bing a while to find and crawl it.
-To speed things up, go on and submit your site to Bing yourself.
+To speed things up, go on and submit your site yourself with Bing Webmaster Tool.

-- Tell Bing to crawl your site more frequently.
+- Tell Bing bot to crawl your site more frequently.

 Yup, it'll listen.
 Under Crawl Control in Bing Webmaster Tools, you can set the crawl rate and the time of the day when you want your site to be crawled.
 The "standard" crawl rate is typically quite low, so if your site is large and/or frequently updated, you may want to turn it up to "full volume".